Victoria Buckley: Personal life

 Buckley had three sons, who she raised largely as a single parent.

 On July 13, 1999, Buckley was found collapsed in her Denver home by her estranged husband, Todd Newsome, and was transported to University Hospital.
-She died of cardiac arrest on the following day, July 14, 1999, in Denver, Colorado at age 51.
-Buckley laid in state at the Colorado State Capitol on July 20, 1999, the first person to be honored in that way since 1970.
+She died of cardiac arrest on the following day, July 14, 1999, in Denver, Colorado, at age 51.
+Buckley was laid in state at the Colorado State Capitol on July 20, 1999, the first person to be honored in that way since 1970.
 Buckley was entombed in Fairmount Cemetery.